Best VPN for Travel to China

 Is using a VPN illegal in China?

-The short answer is yes.
-You can legally use a virtual private network in China.
+The short answer is no. You can legally use a virtual private network in China.
 However, there are several pitfalls you’d better keep in mind.

 First, many VPN providers are banned in China, so some services will not work there.
 Such firm restrictions on VPN usage mainly concern businesses and organizations.
 As for individuals, there is no clear law that would forbid all VPNs in China.
 Moreover, some VPNs are legalized by the government.
 But using them may put your privacy at risk since such services may reveal information regarding your browsing activities.